php-ru/symfony-docs-ru/components/asset.rst

     // result: //static.example.com/images/logo.png?v1

 This is useful because assets will automatically be requested via HTTPS if a visitor is viewing your site in https.
-Just make sure that your CDN host supports https.
+If you want to use this, make sure that your CDN host supports HTTPS.

 In case you serve assets from more than one domain to improve application performance, pass an array of URLs as the first argument to the ``UrlPackage``